 A return code 0 means openss1 was able to establish trust of the server through its library of trusted public CAs.
-If the certificate was self-signed (recommended only on test clusters) or provided by a private CA it might be necessary to add the private CA or self-signed certificate to the truststore using the openssl command.
-Adding the path to the root CA, -CAfile </path/to/root-ca.pem>, should allow openss1 to verify your self-signed or private CA-signed certificate as follows:
+If the certificate was self-signed (recommended only on test clusters) or provided by a private CA, it might be necessary to add the private CA or self-signed certificate to the truststore using the opensal command.
+Adding the path to the root CA, -CAfile </path/to/root-ca.pem>, allows opensel to verify your self-signed or private CA-signed certificate as follows:

 '''

-$ openssl s client -connect test1.sec.cloudera.com:7183 -CAfile \
+$ openssl s_client -connect test1.sec.cloudera.com:7183 -CAfile \

 /opt/cloudera/security/CAcerts/RootCA.pem

 '''